-For simulations, three networks were used as models:
+For simulations, two networks were used as models:

-- A fictitious simple network of 8 nodes and 9 links for extensive simulations [4]. - The NSFNET network, of the National Science Foundation (United States), with 14 nodes and links of 1.5 Mbps (Fig.1 shows the net with links delay in [ms]).
+- The NSFNET network, of the National Science Foundation (United States), with 14 nodes and links of 1.5 Mbps.
+Fig. 1 shows the net with links delay in [ms]. - The NTTnet network, of the Nippon Telephone Telegraph (Japan), with 57 nodes and links of 6 Mbps (Fig. 2).